Monday, 16 March, 2026

 Jane Austen was a prolific correspondent with her sister Cassandra but sadly after Janes’s death, perhaps desirous of curating her sister’s legacy, Cassandra destroyed many of the letters between them.
 Of course, in doing so, the remaining small nuggets about Jane’s character and craft are few and far between.

 Jane Austen referred to this final book as The Elliots - and must have talked about it to her relatives as such.
 Tragically she died in July 1817, so the book was published by her brother under the title Persuasion.
-Every author endlessly discusses what a book title should be with family and friends, and her work was the subject of much intertest and pride with her relatives.
+Every author endlessly discusses what a book title should be with family and friends, and her work was the subject of much interest and pride with her relatives.

 Compared to Pride and Prejudice or Emma for example, for a long time Persuasion languished in popular esteem but later it garnered more positive comment.
 Virginia Woolf wrote a wonderful essay about Jane Austen and her novels commenting on the "personal" quality of the novel Persuasion but saying that one of the problems of reading Jane Austen was that “of all the great writers she is the most difficult to catch in the act of greatness.”
 “There is a peculiar beauty and a peculiar dullness in Persuasion.”